-Photo by Fraser Chatham
+Photo by Alana Naumann

-Flo Wilson (they/ she) is a composer, performer and artist from Tāmaki Makaurau, Aotearoa (NZ) based in Berlin (DE).
-Their practice spans choral-based experimental electronic performances, immersive spatial sound and video installations, composing for contemporary dance, and as a session collaborator with songwriters.
-Their compositions often blur the boundaries between organic and synthetic elements, weaving together intricate layers of sound to create lush sonic tapestries.
+Flo Wilson (they/she) is a composer, performer and artist from Aotearoa (NZ), based in Berlin (DE).
+Their practice spans choral-based experimental electronic performances, immersive spatial sound and video installations, composing for contemporary dance, and as a session songwriter/ producer.
+A central theme in Flo's work is the singing voice and its relationship to space, with their compositions often blurring the boundaries between organic and processed elements, weaving together intricate layers of sound to create lush sonic tapestries.

 Working as a professional audio engineer for RNZ, their credits include the ‘Let's be TRANSparent’ podcast (New York Radio Awards 2023 - Bronze Award), and ‘The Detail’ podcast (New Zealand Radio Awards 2023 - Best Factual Podcast).